stefaweb/Q17-Amplifier/README.md

 Click & Order your Q17 with dual output pair PCB @ https://www.pcbway.com/project/shareproject/Q17__a_QUAD405_audiophile_approach.html<br>
 <br>
 <br>
-<b>Q&A colled from diyaudio forum and mail</b><br>
+<b>Q&A collected from diyaudio forum and mail</b><br>
 <br>
 Q: Why no dc blocking input capacitor?<br>
-A: Q17 first stage make use of an operational that have a C7=1uF capacitor in negative reaction . <br>
+A: <i>Q17 first stage make use of an operational that have a C7=1uF capacitor in negative reaction . <br>
 This already make a dc block and we have a non polar capacitor C2&C22 in dc servo as well.<br>
 On other hand, If there is any dc at amplifier input you should look on your source and solved it.
-Do not try to “solve” previous stage problem by playing safe at the amplifier input.<br>
+Do not try to “solve” previous stage problem by playing safe at the amplifier input.</i><br>
 <br>
 <br>
 Q: Why no voltage/ESD input protection ?<br>
-A voltage/ESD can be made by using zener or reverse polarised diodes.
+A: A voltage/ESD can be made by using zener or reverse polarised diodes.
 The issue with this approach is that any reverse polarised p/n junction (diode etc) will have high parasitic capacitance modulated by voltage.
 This highly degrade amplifier performance.
 How to work around this ?
 Use a good Volume Controller as Maya by Vicol-Audio.<br>
 <br>
 <br>
 Q: Any amplifier need input LPF, otherwise EMI will affect SNR.
 Q17 do not have one, therefore it is poorly designed.
 Why Q17 do not have input LPF?<br>